isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-conduct-your-own-soil-test-for-ph-using-household-ingredients/index.md

 Once you have an idea of your soil's pH tendency, keep these general principles in mind:

 * **Amend Gradually: ** Whether raising with lime or lowering with sulfur, changes to soil pH happen slowly.
 It can take months or even a year for amendments to fully react.
-Do not over
-- apply in an attempt to speed up the process, as this can create new, more difficult problems. * **Even Application: ** Use a spreader for granular amendments (like lime or sulfur) to ensure uniform coverage across large areas.
+Do not over-apply in an attempt to speed up the process, as this can create new, more difficult problems. * **Even Application: ** Use a spreader for granular amendments (like lime or sulfur) to ensure uniform coverage across large areas.

 * **Incorporate (if possible): ** For new garden beds, lightly tilling in amendments can speed up the process.
 For established lawns, watering in after application helps. * **Organic Matter is Always Good: ** Adding organic matter like compost to your soil consistently improves its buffering capacity, meaning it resists drastic pH swings and generally creates a healthier environment for plant roots and beneficial microbes.